Euros Bowen

-In the year after he retired Bowen published a selection of his poems, which included not only the Welsh-language originals but parallel English versions in verse His poems have also been translated by R. Gerallt Jones and the American Joseph P. Clancy, among others.
+In the year after he retired Bowen published a selection of his poems, which included not only the Welsh-language originals but parallel English versions in verse.
+His poems have also been translated by R. Gerallt Jones and the American Joseph P. Clancy, among others.

-Euros Bowen won the bardic Crown at the National Eisteddfod of Wales in 1948 for O'r Dwyrain, and again in 1950 for Difodiant.
+Euros Bowen won the Bardic Crown at the National Eisteddfod of Wales in 1948 for O'r Dwyrain, and again in 1950 for Difodiant.
+In 1970 he was awarded the OBE for services to Welsh Literature.

-He edited the literary journal, Y Fflam, 1946–1952.
+He edited the literary journal Y Fflam from 1946 to 1952.